-Our common stock is listed on The NASDAQ Capital Market under the symbol "CRBP."
-On November 22, 2016, the last reported sales price of our common stock on The NASDAQ Capital Market was \$7.95 per share.
+Our common stock is listed on the Nasdaq Global Market under the symbol "CRBP."
+The last reported sale price of our common stock on the Nasdaq Global Market on February 27, 2017 was \$9.10 per share.

-We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startups Act of 2012 and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and may elect to comply with certain reduced public company reporting requirements for future filings.
+We are an "emerging growth company" as that term is used in the Jumpstart Our Business Startup Act of 2012 and, as such, we have elected to comply with certain reduced public company reporting requirements for this prospectus and may elect to comply with certain reduced public company reporting requirements for future filings.

 Investing in our common stock involves risks.
-Before buying any shares, you should read the discussion of material risks of investing in our common stock in "Risk Factors" beginning on page S-6 of this prospectus supplement, on page 3 of the accompanying prospectus and in the documents incorporated by reference in this prospectus supplement.
+See "Risk Factors" beginning on page S-3 of this prospectus supplement, on page 3 of the accompanying prospectus and in the documents incorporated by reference in this prospectus supplement.

-Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus is truthful or complete.
+Neither the Securities and Exchange Commission nor any state securities commission has approved or disapproved of these securities or determined if this prospectus supplement or the accompanying prospectus is truthful or complete.
 Any representation to the contrary is a criminal offense.